Brady outduels Heinicke, leads Buccaneers past Washington

 With Smith out because of a strained right calf, Heinicke made a name for himself in prime time, setting the single-game franchise rushing record for quarterbacks and raising the question of whether he should be considered Washington’s QB of the future.

+“It was gutsy,” coach Ron Rivera said.
+“It’s one of those things that a guy like him that works hard at what he does, he’s created an opportunity for himself and we’ll see what happens.”

-He had only appeared in eight games and started one in the NFL before Saturday and was taking online math classes at Old Dominion when coach Ron Rivera called him to be Washington’s “quarantine quarterback.”
+Heinicke had only appeared in eight games and started one in the NFL before Saturday and was taking online math classes at Old Dominion when Washington called him to be its “quarantine quarterback.”

+“When he first got here a month or so ago, I didn’t know too much about him,” receiver Terry McLaurin said.
+“The first time I even caught a pass from him was last week.
+But he earned my respect.”

 Brown has a TD catch in four consecutive games dating to the regular season, tying the second-longest streak in franchise history.
-Mike Evans owns the record at six games.
+Mike Evans owns the record at six games and was Tampa Bay’s top receiver against Washington with six catches for 119 yards.

 Maybe there’s something about playing at FedEx Field that brings out the best in Brown.
 In his only other game at Washington in 2016 with Pittsburgh, he had eight catches for 126 yards and two touchdowns.